 Apr-early Oct, by arrangement at other times, restaurant closed variable times in Apr, Oct.

-lounge, restaurant, free Wi-Fi, in-room TV, 12-acre grounds (private rock beach), unsuitable for disabled.
+lounge, restaurant, free Wi-Fi, in-room TV, 12-acre grounds (private rock beach), restaurant wheelchair accessible.

 local/Scottish traditional in restaurant.